 During the last fourteen months of medical school, students may choose rotations in inpatient psychiatry (acting internship), consultation psychiatry, emergency psychiatry, child and adolescent psychiatry, geriatric psychiatry, outpatient psychiatry, and/or psychiatric research.

-The Fletcher Allen Department of Psychological Services provides training to predoctoral students and postgraduate fellows in clinical psychology with supervision and didactic training provided by licensed doctoral level clinical psychologists.
+The University of Vermont Medical Center Department of Psychological Services provides training to predoctoral students and postgraduate fellows in clinical psychology with supervision and didactic training provided by licensed doctoral level clinical psychologists.

 Training is offered in the areas of: